Routes

 └── page.tsx

-Modern.js will generate two routes, /login and /sign, __auth/layout.tsx component will be used as the layout component of login/page.tsx and signup/page.tsx, but __auth will not be used as the route path fragment.
+Modern.js will generate /login and /sign routes, and the __auth/layout.tsx component will serve as the layout for login/page.tsx and sign/page.tsx, but __auth will not appear as a path segment in the URL.

-This feature is useful when you need to do separate layouts for certain types of routes, or when you want to categorize routes.
+This feature is useful when you need to create independent layouts or categorize routes without adding additional path segments.

 └── routes